Attack victims came from around world to celebrate Barcelona

 A picture of Vanbockrijck now rests on the bar inside the clubhouse.

+The Vancouver police department issued a statement from Fiona, a staff sergeant in the force, saying that Wilson had been killed and his wife, Valerie, had been injured in the attack.

+Prime Minister Justin Trudeau said four other Canadians were injured in the extremist attacks.

-Danica Kirka in London; Barry Hatton and Helena Alves in Lisbon, Portugal; Ciaran Giles in Madrid, Jocelyn Gecker in Walnut Creek, California; Lorne Cook in Brussels, Nicole Winfield in Rome, and Kristen Gelineau in Sydney contributed.
+Ciaran Giles in Madrid; Danica Kirka in London; Barry Hatton and Helena Alves in Lisbon, Portugal; Jocelyn Gecker in Walnut Creek, California; Lorne Cook in Brussels; Nicole Winfield in Rome; Kristen Gelineau in Sydney; Amanda Lee Myers in Los Angeles; and Jennifer Peltz in New York contributed to this report.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.